 According to state police, two vehicles were traveling east on Route 30, approaching Haines Road, at 9:40 a.m.
 The operator of the second vehicle told police that the other motorist “appeared to be having difficulty maintaining her lane.”

 The first vehicle crossed into the path of a commercial dump truck, which was traveling west, and was hit head-on, according to police.
 The force of the impact pushed the smaller vehicle backward about 80 feet, where it struck the third vehicle.

 The driver of the dump truck “took evasive action but was unable to avoid a collision,” Trooper Jordan Shaulis wrote in a crash report.
 After impact, the truck left the road and struck several trees before coming to rest in a nearby yard, he said.

 The truck was a commercial welding vehicle, according to Deputy Chief Mike Sopich of the Boswell Volunteer Fire Department.

-He and about a dozen other first responders were on scene, where it took about 20 minutes to free the woman from the vehicle, he said.
+He, along with about a dozen first responders, were on scene, where it took about 20 minutes to free the woman from the vehicle, he said.
 She was quickly taken to an ambulance and shortly thereafter transferred to a MedStar helicopter to be flown to the Johnstown hospital.

 Police said she sustained substantial injuries and succumbed to those injuries several hours after her arrival.